 Since 1993, Rainbow Art Studio has provided high quality art education and hands-on workshops to thousands of students in the Bay Area.
-We understand that each student is unique, so we customize our art program to meet their needs and goals.
-Our individualized care and instruction encourage students of all ages to develop their artistic skills, creativity, and confidence.
+We customise our art program to meet each student’s needs and goals.
+Our individualised instruction encourages students of all ages to develop their artistic skills, creativity, and confidence.
 Students are introduced to fundamental art concepts of form, color, composition, and perspective.
 Students will work with a variety of media such as charcoal, watercolour, collage, and printmaking.

 Our teaching philosophy is to listen to our aspiring artists and help guide them to their final masterpieces.
-Our teachers and assistants are always on hand, and our students support and inspire each other.
-Here at Rainbow Art Studio, you are not merely joining an art studio -- you are joining a vibrant, supportive community!
+Our teachers and assistants are always on hand and out students support and inspire each other.
+Here at Rainbow Arts Studio You are not merely joining an art studio -- you are joining a vibrant, supportive community!

-Meiru started learning art since she was a child and she is experienced with various materials, such as charcoal, graphite, pastel, pen & ink, brush & ink, watercolor, acrylic, gouache and oils.
-Meiru also has great interest in printmaking, wheel-throwing and book art.
-She graduated with Master of Fine Arts from San Jose State University in 2013 with an emphasis in Pictorial Art.
-Meiru is an Art Instructor and also an exhibiting artist in the Bay Area.
-“The most wonderful thing about teaching is that once in a while, we have a chance to help others make an important mark in their lives.
+Meiru started learning art since she was a child, and she is experienced with various materials, such as charcoal, graphite, pastel, pen & ink, brush & ink, watercolor, acrylic, gouache, and oils.
+Meiru also has great interest in printmaking, wheel-throwing, and book art.
+She graduated with a Master of Fine Arts from San Jose State University in 2013 with an emphasis in Pictorial Art.
+Meiru is an art instructor and also an exhibiting artist in the Bay Area.
+Meiru says, “The most wonderful thing about teaching is that once in a while, we have a chance to help others make an important mark in their lives.
 When I was a student, I was greatly influenced by my art mentor.
-Given a teaching opportunity, I feel more than honored to contribute to our art community”.
+Given a teaching opportunity, I feel more than honored to contribute to our art community.”

-Michelle grew up a Northern California local, and was exposed from an early age to the art and culture of the Bay Area.
-As one of Ms. Ahn’s first students, she was impacted by the Rainbow patriarch’s passion for her students, human kindness, classical music, and the power of art bringing together a community.
+Michelle grew up a Northern California local and was exposed from an early age to the art and culture of the Bay Area.
+As one of Ms. Ahn’s first students, she was impacted by the Rainbow Art Studio matriarch's passion for her students, human kindness, classical music, and the power of art bringing together a community.

 While at Calpoly State, San Luis Obispo (Graphic Design, with a concentration in Art & Design), she learned to surf, expanded her travels, and came back to the Bay -- completing her Bachelor of Arts and supplementing her studies in child development and elementary education.
 While moving through the corporate world after graduation, Michelle found her true calling lay with education and teaching – receiving as much happiness from her students as she hoped she was able to provide them.

-Michelle’s art is a reflection of the simple things in life – colors and textures in cooking, canine love, event planning, volunteering, travel to different parts of the world, outdoor excursions, reading the newspaper, being with loved ones and watching sports (go 49ers and Giants!).
-Her goal is to merge everyday life experiences with her art background, and bring a fresh perspective to broaden her students’ minds and creative spirit.
+Michelle’s art is a reflection of the simple things in life – colors and textures in cooking, canine love, event planning, volunteering, traveling to different parts of the world, outdoor excursions, reading the newspaper, being with loved ones, and watching sports (go 49ers and Giants!).
+Her goal is to merge everyday life experiences with her art background and bring a fresh perspective to broaden her students’ minds and creative spirit.